 Mismaloya is a small little community south of Old Town.
 It’s actually the place where Richard Burton and Tennessee Williams filmed their 1964 movie “Night of the Iguana” putting Puerto Vallarta officially on the map.

 It’s very easy to take the bus from town.
 The beach is a nice, quiet place to spend the afternoon.
-It’s possible to rent jet skis or hire a boat to take you to Los Arcos Maritime Nature Reserve.
+You can rent jet skis or hire a boat to take you to Los Arcos Maritime Nature Reserve.